MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/set-up-and-download-a-custom-report.md

 ## Download a custom report

 > [!IMPORTANT]
-> Make sure that you have the necessary [permissions for the Office 365 Security &amp; Compliance Center](permissions-in-the-security-and-compliance-center.md).
+> Make sure that you have the necessary [permissions for the Security &amp; Compliance Center](permissions-in-the-security-and-compliance-center.md).
 In general, global administrators, security administrators, and security readers can access reports in the Security &amp; Compliance Center.

 1. In the [Security &amp; Compliance Center](https://protection.office.com), go to **Reports** \> **Dashboard**.